sbb-design-systems/sbb-angular/src/angular/getting-started.md

   ...
 ```

-If you need more details about what the typography offers to you, you can get to [typography](./typography).
+If you need more details about what the typography offers to you, you can go to [typography](angular/introduction/typography).

 #### Step 1.3: Configure animations

-Once the "@sbb-esta/angular" package is installed, you have to configure your application to enable animations support:
+Once the `@sbb-esta/angular` package is installed, you have to configure your application to enable animations support:

 ```ts
 import { BrowserAnimationsModule } from '@angular/platform-browser/animations';